Disentangled Representation Learning for Parametric Partial Differential Equations

 \section{Introduction}

 Interpretability in machine learning (ML) refers to the ability to understand and explain how models make decisions \citep{rudin2022interpretable,molnar2020interpretable}.
-As ML systems grow more complex, especially with the use of deep learning and ensemble methods \citep{sagi2018ensemble}, the reasoning behind their predictions can become opaque.
+As ML systems grow complex, especially with the use of deep learning and ensemble methods \citep{sagi2018ensemble}, the reasoning behind their predictions can become opaque.
 Interpretability addresses this challenge by making the models more transparent, enabling users to trust the outcomes, detect biases, and identify potential flaws.
 It is a critical factor in applying AI responsibly, especially in fields where accountability and fairness are essential \citep{cooper2022accountability}.
 In physics, where models endeavor to capture the governing laws and physical principles, understanding how a model arrives at its predictions is vital for verifying that it aligns with known scientific theories.
-Interpretable models also allow researchers to gain insights into the learned relationships, ensuring that the predictions are physically meaningful and consistent with real-world behaviors.
-This transparency is key for advancing scientific discovery, validating results, and enhancing trust in models used for complex physical systems.
+This transparency is key for advancing scientific discovery, validating results, and enhancing trust in models for complex physical systems.